 How to make a snuffle mat

-Our simple DIY Snuffle Mat is easy and cost-friendly to make and will keep your dog content and occupied this winter.
+Our simple DIY snuffle mat is easy, cheap to make, and will keep your dog occupied this winter.

 Learn how to make it in just four simple steps.